Therapy for anxiety and depression

 The fee for all student services is $75/hour.

 Aetna and Medicare policy holders will pay only their normal co-pay amount, if required, after the yearly deductible is met.
-Neither will cover services for Dr. Jackson or the students.
+Neither will cover services for the students.

 Private Pay Advantages